Witiko/doctoral-thesis/main.md

 MIRMU-RRF of @cormack2009reciprocal.

-When we used the unsupervised MIRMU-IBC and MIRMU-RRF to ensemble all non-baseline primary systems, we received the highest (MIRMU-RRF) and the second highest (MIRMU-IBC) accuracies in the competition, which indicates that both techniques can benefit from a large number of systems.
+When we used the unsupervised MIRMU-IBC and MIRMU-RRF to ensemble all non-baseline primary systems, we received the best (MIRMU-RRF) and the second best(MIRMU-IBC) accuracies in the competition, which indicates that both techniques can benefit from a large number of systems.
 Ensembling only six selected systems out of all our ten systems increased the accuracy of three out of our four techniques, which indicates that all our techniques can benefit